SwiftERM Hyper-personalisation for ecommerce email marketing

 Conclusion

-So what will the world look like in this hyper individualised future where many seek internet clout and further, as many seek to convert consumer individuality into real world ecommerce currency?
+So what will the world look like in this hyper-individualised future where many seek internet clout and further, as many seek to convert consumer individuality into real-world ecommerce currency?

 Well with grocery, fashion, wine, beauty, health, luxury, travel etc, all able to be personalised it could maybe get a little weird.
-Life could become so tailored to just you it’s difficult to relate to the realities of others experiences.
-As wealth gets transferred to a generation with new mimetic desires, consumption habits and hyper personalisation converge.
+Life could become so tailored to just you it’s difficult to relate to the realities of other’s experiences.
+As wealth gets transferred to a generation with new mimetic desires, consumption habits and hyper-personalisation converge.

 Share :